rolspace/www.rolandoramos.tech/_posts/2014-09-24-sql-server-pivot-operator.markdown

   <a href="{{ page.url | prepend: site.baseurl }}">{{ page.title }}</a>
 </h2>

- The SQL Server Pivot feature is quite useful in scenarios that require a slight manipulation of a table's structure in order to display unique column values as column headers.
+ The SQL Server Pivot command is quite useful in scenarios that require some manipulation of a table's structure in order to display unique column values as column headers.

- Suppose there was a table with the following schema:
+ Suppose we have a table with the following schema:

 {% highlight sql %}
 CREATE TABLE [Employee] (